Vratk0529/custom-keyboard-layout/README.md

 sudo dpkg-reconfigure xkb-data
 ```

-The new keyboard layout will replace slovak extended backslash.
+The new keyboard layout will replace Slovak extended backslash.